keatonb/TEA-Phot/README.md

 ---
 ## Disclaimer

-**AEAP** is provided "as it is", without any warranty.
+**TEA-PHOT** is provided "as it is", without any warranty.
- The Authors assume no liability for any damages of any kind (direct or indirect damages, contractual or non-contractual damages, pecuniary or non-pecuniary damages), directly or indirectly derived or arising from the correct or incorrect usage of **AEAP**, in any possible environment, or arising from the impossibility to use, fully or partially, the software, or any bug or malfunction.
+ The Authors assume no liability for any damages of any kind (direct or indirect damages, contractual or non-contractual damages, pecuniary or non-pecuniary damages), directly or indirectly derived or arising from the correct or incorrect usage of **TEA-PHOT**, in any possible environment, or arising from the impossibility to use, fully or partially, the software, or any bug or malfunction.
  Such exclusion of liability expressly includes any damages including the loss of data of any kind (including personal data).